keziiiii/obrique-module-1/README.md

 ## Help

-You must have A laptop and strong internet.
+You must have a laptop and strong internet.
 ```
 command to run if program contains helper info
 ```